bhagirath77/Class_bot/README.md

 ![37-1](https://user-images.githubusercontent.com/61153266/120939110-028db400-c734-11eb-806e-a1fe4d8b488c.png)

-Once this is done, you can run the code on a virtual machine and it will attend all your online classes while joining them on time and leaving on time too.
+Once this is done, you can run the code on a virtual machine and it will attend all your online classes.What the bot will do is that:

-Also, it will automatically turn your mic and camera off before joining .
+Open a chrome broswer.

+Login to your gmail account.

+Open google meet website.

+Enter the classroon code.

+Turn on your camera and mic and then proceed to join the class.

+Leave the class on time .

+And then it will join the next class as per the timetable and follow the same process over and over again.